 That's it then.
 We've won.
 Tohdoh thought, as he noticed that and the fact that the remaining Britannian knightmares had been cornered around the entrance doors of the bureau, completely surrounded on all sides by Burais, whose pilots were waiting for the final order.
 Among them was the last remaining Glaston Knight affiliated Gloucester, which was missing its left arm while its right still clutched onto its lance.

 Switching his radio to broadband, he moved his Gekka to a clearing along with the Four Holy Swords and gave the ultimatum.
-"To all Britannians, this is Lieutenant Colonel Kyoshiro Tohdoh of the Black Knights.
+"To all Britannians, this is Lieutenant Colonel Kyoshiro Tohdoh of the Order of the Black Knights.
 In a few short minutes, you will be the last of your kind to stand on Japanese soil.
 Your forces have been decimated and your leaders have abandoned you.
 If you surrender, I guarantee we will treat you as prisoners of war according to the Tibet Convention."

 Though not the most convincing surrender message Tohdoh could think of, but it seemed to be enough to sink in.
 At the very least no more shots were being fired, with the only movement being made by the Britannians was one of the Sutherlands deploying its factsphere sensor.
 At the same time though, an uncomfortable calm had settled over the field as the Britannians contemplated surrender or fighting to the end.
 Either way, the Black Knights would oblige them.